IBM/cloud-native-starter-security-workshop/workshop/app-sec-exercise-01/APPLICATION_AUTHORIZATION.md

 }
 ```

-This allows the test user Alice to invoke this endpoint, since she has the role ‘user’.
+This allows the test user Alice to invoke this endpoint, since she has the role `user.

 ![](../../images/authorization-keycloak-java-01.png)